mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

    -d "{\"token\":\"$FIREBASE_SERVER_KEY\", \"projectId\":\"$FIREBASE_PROJECT_ID\"}" \
    https://api.nexmo.com/v1/applications/$VONAGE_APP_ID/push_tokens/android
 ```

+> **NOTE** There is no validation at this endpoint.
+The `200` return code means that Vonage got the data and stored it but hasn't checked that values are valid.

 If all the values are correct you should see `200` response code in the terminal.